tanhata/tanhata/README.md

 ## 💡 What I Do
 - 🎨 **Creative AI Tools**: Leveraging machine learning to design **AI-driven tools** that enhance creative processes and empower designers.
-- 🌍 **Climate Resilience**: Applying data and AI to develop insights and tools that support sustainable urban systems and equitable development.
+- 🌍 **Spatial Intelligence**: Applying data and AI to develop insights and tools that support sustainable spatial systems.
 - 🛠️ **Simulation & Prototyping**: Using data science and AI to model and simulate systems, providing valuable insights before real-world application.

 ## 💼 My Journey